Tanvir101cmd/Minimal-linux-server/README.md

 # Server-Setup

-This guide documents my personal setup process for building a simple yet secure home or remote server — starting from mounting drives to configuring SSH and network protection tools like **fail2ban** and **UFW**.
+This guide documents my personal setup process for building a simple yet secure home or remote server, starting from mounting drives to configuring SSH and network protection tools like **fail2ban** and **UFW**.

 ---